IFCI plans to dilute stake in NSE, CCIL

 The country's oldest public sector financial institution IFCI proposes to further offload its stake in National Stock Exchange (NSE) as part of exercise to raise funds to fuel its operations, a top company official said.

-Besides NSE, IFCI is also planning to dilute stakes in Clearing Corporation of India (CCIL).
+Besides NSE, IFCI is also planning to dilute stake in Clearing Corporation of India (CCIL).

 "IFCI plans to reduce stake in some of the companies like NSE while plans are afoot to sell its stake in CCIL after getting regulatory approvals," IFCI MD E S Rao told PTI.